Bug report #4604

 Paolo, I'm willing to take a swing at a SpatiaLite local cache, but I'd need some guidance on what you and Marco have in mind.
 It presents some interesting design challenges that the team has probably already resolved in similar contexts.
 (I've also never used SpatiaLite, but I have used SQLite a bit in Python.)

-#9 Updated by Marco Hugentobler almost 8 years ago
+#9 Updated by Marco Hugentobler over 9 years ago

 Normally, a WFS server lists BBOX as a spatial capability (see below).
 Is this also the case for ArcGIS WFS?

-#10 Updated by Bill Clay almost 8 years ago
+#10 Updated by Bill Clay over 9 years ago

 Marco, my nr.
 3 patch uses its "incremental get" method only with WFS providers that advertise filtering capability with BBOX and logical operators.
 The ArcGIS system in question advertises all three in response to WFS GetCapabilities, both version 1.0.0 or 1.1.0.
 Unfortunately, it does not provide the service it advertises, at least with a version 1.0.0 GetFeatures.
 It ignores my <filter> and provides ALL the features in the queried layer.